mkazuyuki/mssql2017/traditional.md

 5. ECX Installation

-	5.1	Install EXPRESSCLUSTER on the Primary & Standby Server (Machine 1&2)
+	5.1.
+Install EXPRESSCLUSTER on the Primary & Standby Server (Machine 1&2)

-	a.
-Install the EXPRESSCLUSTER Server RPM on all server(s) that constitute the cluster by following the procedures below.
+	1. Install the EXPRESSCLUSTER Server RPM on all server(s) that constitute the cluster by following the procedures below.

 	Note: Log in as root user when installing the EXPRESSCLUSTER Server RPM.

-	b.
-Mount the installation CD-ROM.
+	2. Mount the installation CD-ROM.

-	c.
-Run the rpm command to install the package file.
-The installation RPM varies depending on the products Navigate to the folder, /Linux/3.0/en/server, in the CD-ROM and run the following: rpm -i expresscls-[version].[architecture].rpm
+	3. Run the rpm command to install the package file.
+The installation RPM varies depending on the products Navigate to the folder, /Linux/3.0/en/server, in the CD-ROM and run the following:

-	Note: EXPRESSCLUSTER will be installed in the following directory.
-You will not be able to uninstall the EXPRESSCLUSTER if you change this directory.
-Installation Directory: /opt/nec/clusterpro
+			rpm -i expresscls-[version].[architecture].rpm

-	d.
-When the installation is completed, unmount the installation CD-ROM.
+	4. When the installation is completed, unmount the installation CD-ROM.

-	e.
-License Registration: Log on to the master server as root user and run the following command:
+	5. License Registration: Log on to the master server as root user and run the following command:

-	f.	clplcnsc -i <filepath> -p <PRODUCT-ID>
+	6. clplcnsc -i <filepath> -p <PRODUCT-ID>

-	g.
-When the command is successfully executed, the message "Command succeeded." is displayed in the console
+	7. When the command is successfully executed, the message "Command succeeded." is displayed in the console

-	Note: Here, specify the in filepath to the license file by the -i option & the productID by the -p option.
+	Note: Here, specify the filepath to the license file by the -i option & the productID by the -p option.

-	h.
-For Base License: Enter the product ID as BASE33.
+	8. For Base License: Enter the product ID as BASE33.
 Here 33 is the EC version & this number will vary as per the EC deployed.
 Example for EC2.1 version, command param would become BASE21.
 The Base license needs to be applied on only one server

-	i.
-For Replicator license: Enter the product ID as REPL33.
+	9. For Replicator license: Enter the product ID as REPL33.
 This license should be registered on both the servers

 	Note: For registering the license from the command line refer to EXPRESSCLUSTER, Installation and Configuration Guide.

-	5.2	Restart the Primary and Standby Servers (Machines 1 & 2)
+	5.2.
+Restart the Primary and Standby Servers (Machines 1 & 2)

 	First restart the Primary Server and then restart the Standby Server

 6. Base Cluster Setup